How to Get Started

 6. All volunteers are provided with a Photo ID Badge, which becomes part of your uniform.
 This identifies you as someone who can be of assistance to patients and visitors with directions, as well as allowing the hospital to keep a record of your hours for annual recognition and infection control purposes.
 Typically, your badge photo will be taken during your initial interview and then given to you the morning of orientation.

 7. All employees and volunteers are required to attend a one day Orientation and Safety Education Session.
-Orientation takes place every other Monday from 8 a.m.-4:30 p.m. in the Discovery and Encounter Rooms across from the cafeteria, with the exception of Monday holidays.
-During this day, valuable information is communicated to you so that you are prepared in the event of an emergency in the hospital, understand the importance of infection control, know the hospital's policy on patient privacy, and a number of other important details that will better prepare you to serve at Banner Casa Grande.
-Lunch will be provided.
+During this time, valuable information is communicated to you so that you are prepared in the event of an emergency in the hospital, understand the importance of infection control, know the hospital's policy on patient privacy, and a number of other important details that will better prepare you to serve at Banner Casa Grande.

 8. The final step in preparing to volunteer is determining your placement.
 This is done in collaboration with yourself and the volunteer coordinator.
 Once a suitable placement is established, the volunteer coordinator will arrange training in the department with staff or current volunteers.